thednp/domparser/README.md

 /* root only methods, internally used */ const html = doc.createElement('html');

-// register a new node to be available for query by the root node doc.register(html);

-// remove a node from root node query results doc.deregister(html);
 ```
-**Note** - `register` and `deregister` are internally used when you call `node.append` and `node.removeChild` respectively.
+> ℹ️ **Note** - `register` and `deregister` are internally used when you call `node.append` and `node.removeChild` respectively.
 Generally you don't need to use these methods unless you want to override the entire prototype.
 </details>

 ---